NYC Cannabis Pizzeria Sued for Minimum Wage, Overtime Compensation in Proposed Collective Action

 Furthermore, the workers alleged that they were denied breaks during their shifts and were responsible to pay for their own uniforms which, according to New York law, employers are required to reimburse employees for when demanding specific workplace attire.

 Has your employer withheld your wages or denied overtime compensation?
-If so, seek legal assistance from the employment lawyers at the Law Office of Christopher Q. Davis, located in New York City and in Livingston, New Jersey.
+If so, seek legal assistance from the employment lawyers at the Working Solutions Law Firm, located in New York City and in Livingston, New Jersey.
 Contact us today at (646) 430-7930 to schedule a free case evaluation and receive experienced legal counsel.

 Our employment lawyers specialize in many areas of the law, including unpaid wages and overtime, discrimination, and wrongful termination.
 Whatever your employment issue is, please reach out for a consultation today.